MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-cash-flow-overview.md

 ---
-title: Cash Flow Overview
+title: Cash flow overview
 description: An overview of cash inflows and outflows to help forecast money to be received and payed out.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: overview
 ms.devlang: al
-ms.search.keywords: 'cash flow, money flow, expense and income, liquidity, cash receipts minus cash payments' ms.search.form: '841, 849, 1818' ms.date: 12/20/2021
+ms.search.keywords: 'cash flow, money flow, expense and income, liquidity, cash receipts minus cash payments' ms.search.form: '841, 849, 1818' ms.date: 06/10/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---

-# <a name="cash-flow-overview"></a>Cash Flow Overview
+# Cash flow overview

 Understanding cash inflows and outflows is the key to running a successful business.
 You can use cash flow to easily create a short-term forecast that predicts how and when you expect money to be received and paid out by your business.
-It is important for you to know that your business will have enough cash to pay creditors and expenses when they fall due.
+It's important to know that your business will have enough cash to pay creditors and expenses when they're due.

-## <a name="definition-of-cash-flow"></a>Definition of Cash Flow
+## Definition of cash flow

 The term *cash flow* is used to designate cash receipts minus cash payments over a selected period.
-It is an estimate of the amount of money that you expect to flow in and out of your business, and it includes all your forecasted income and expenses.
+It's an estimate of the amount of money that you expect to flow in and out of your business, and it includes all your forecasted income and expenses.

-## <a name="work-with-cash-flow"></a>Work with Cash Flow
+## Work with cash flow

 The following illustration shows an overview of how you can work with cash flow.